Nov11/simplerpc/README.md

 ## OVERVIEW

-It's a store for MQ.
+It's a simple rpc for java.

 ## LICENSE